Friday, April 14, 2017

 Three Modern Naval Rule Sets: impressions and overviews

-I've three commercial sets of rules, all of which I think have merit, and over which I've been giving a lot of thought as to how to proceed with gaming some of my interests in the near future.
+I've three commercial sets of rules, all of which seem to have merit, and over which I've been thinking as to how to proceed with gaming some of my interests in the near future.

 1. Naval Thunder: Clash of Dreadnoughts [WWI] & Battleship Row [WWII]